hockeybuggy/pivotal-tracker-epic-diagram/README.md

-# Pivotal tracker epic diagrams
+# Pivotal Tracker epic diagrams

-This repo creates a diagram of tickets and their blockers for a particular epic.
+This repo creates a diagram of stories and their blockers for a particular Epic in Pivotal Tracker.

 ## How does this work

 This project makes calls to Pivotal tracker's API to fetch all the stories and their blockers.
-Once these have been retrieved we find the ticket ids within the blocker's descriptions.
-Finally we generate a `.mmd` file which is passed to a tool called [Mermaid.js](https://mermaid-js.github.io/mermaid/#/) which takes this file and generates both a `.png` version of the dependency graph (see example below) and an `.svg` version of the dependency graph.
+Once these have been retrieved we find the story ids within the blocker's descriptions.
+We use that to generate a [Mermaid.js](https://mermaid-js.github.io/mermaid/#/) based diagram hosted in an html page.
+This page will show basic details of the story when the corresponding node in the diagram is selected.

 ![Example png diagram](./examples/diagram.png)